The Complete Acne Guide: Causes, Types & How to Treat It Properly

 Acne Scars

-Surface exfoliation won’t fix that.
-Scars require collagen stimulation — like microneedling.
+Surface exfoliation won’t fix scars.
+Scars require collagen stimulation and professional guidance.

 Why Most Acne Routines Fail